About Health Literacy and Plain Language

 Learning Plain Language Skills

-Writing effective plain language information — whether brochures, letters, handbooks, self-care instructions, consent forms, web text, etc. — requires more than good intentions and goodwill.
-It requires skills — skills that the Summer Institute is designed to teach.
-Institute trainers have had many years of experience developing, writing and designing plain language communications for health organizations, federal and state agencies, and clinical delivery systems.
-We know what works and we’ll help you learn.
+Writing effective plain language information — brochures, letters, handbooks, self-care instructions, consent forms, web text, etc. — requires more than good intentions and goodwill.
+It requires skills.
+The Institute taught those skilll for 22 years.

 Top